 How to Resize Images in Google Sheets

 Images in Google Sheets do not all resize the same way.
 An image inserted inside a cell changes size with the row and column.
-An image inserted over cells floats above the sheet and is resized by dragging its corners.
+An image inserted over cells floats above the sheet and resizes when you drag its corners.
+An image added with the IMAGE formula follows the formula size settings.

-In this guide, you will learn how to resize images in Google Sheets and choose the right method based on how the image was inserted.
+In this guide, you will learn how to resize images in Google Sheets using four methods, with clear guidance on when to use each method.

 Table of Contents